Ashley Holland, D.O.

 Autism spectrum disorder symptoms

-- Has poor eye contact and lacks facial expression
+- Having poor eye contact and lacking facial expression.

 Patterns of behavior

 A child with autism spectrum disorder may have limited, repetitive behavior patterns, interests or activities.